Adron/dev-setup-osx/README.md

 ## "The" Script [Step 02]

 This script is designed to install a number of things (listed below).
 It is also assuming that the OS-X Computer you're about to install all of this on hasn't had a single thing installed on it that didn't come from Apple itself.
 This script will cleanup and install a number of things specifically for development purposes.
-To run this script just open a terminal and run the following command.
+To run this script just open a terminal and run the following command (Same as mentioned above).
 During this command you will be prompted a few times for your password to insure installation succeeds, otherwise it is very low maintenance and one can step away and come back as necessary.

 		bash <(curl -s https://raw.githubusercontent.com/adron-orange/dev-setup-osx/master/starter/setup-osx.sh)

 ### Tools, IDEs, and Other Software Installed

 * git
-* node
+* Node.js via NVM
 * python
 * wget
 * dropbox